Lecture: The Real Water Cure: Public Health in Edwardian Malvern by Tim Carter

 Welcome to Malvern Museum

-PageThe museum will reopen on Saturday 28th March 2026.
-The winter months will see the creation of new displays, along with some structural repairs and other improvements.
-Be sure to visit us next year to learn more about our local history, … Read More
+PageThe museum reopens on Saturday 28th March 2026.
+The winter months saw the creation of new displays, along with other improvements.
+Be sure to visit us to learn more about our local history, browse our attractive shop items and enjoy … Read More

 Lorna Lloyd’s Diary of the war – mapped